NA-MIC/ProjectWeek/PW38_2023_GranCanaria/Projects/MONAILabel2bundle/README.md

 1. We decided instead to convert the full CT segmentation MONAI label app from Andres to a bundle, as it has a single stage compared to the 3 stage vertebare pipeline.
 This model was trained on TotalSegmentator data and used a SegResNet architecture.
 2. We were able to convert the app to a bundle for inference!
 We had to modify a few transforms for orientation.
 Now you can use a single command to run inference instead of manually opening 3DSlicer and choosing data to run on.
 3. We tested the bundle on a spleen dataset from decathalon data (Figure 1 below).
-4. We can compare this approach to actual TotalSegmentator segmentation
+4. We can compare this approach to actual TotalSegmentator segmentation (Figure 2 below)
 5. Now we want to test on data from IDC (NSCLC-Radiomics patient that has some ground truth segmentation).
 Unfortunately we are getting a lot of CUDA memory errors since these datasets are a lot larger than the spleen dataset we previously tested on.
 We're working on making changes to the inference.json file and are trying to crop the images before inference.
+(Figures 3 and 4)
 6. Future work involves solving these memory errors, saving the output as DICOM SEG, and a more thorough comparison between the MONAI bundle and TotalSegmentator output.
 Testing on large collections and comparing to the ground truth segmentations is also part of the future work.

 Github repo: https://github.com/deepakri201/monai_full_ct_segmentation_bundle